Judge conditionally approves Purdue Pharma opioid settlement

 “If they gave me a million dollars, would it help bring back my son?” said Lynn Wencus, of Wrentham, Massachusetts.
 “Let’s help the people who are really struggling with this disease.”

+In a statement, members of the Sackler family said: "While we dispute the allegations that have been made about our family, we have embraced this path in order to help combat a serious and complex public health crisis.”

-Purdue Pharma said in a statement that the settlement would avert “years of value-destructive litigation” and instead ensure that billions will go to help people and communities hurt by the crisis.
+Purdue chairman Steve Miller said the settlement averts “years of value-destructive litigation” and "ensures that billions of dollars will be devoted to helping people and communities who have been hurt by the opioid crisis.”

 The bankruptcy judge, based in White Plains, New York, had urged the holdouts to work out an agreement for the same reason.